MischaU8/yumyum/modelling/create-a-tennis-ball_0SfFqBO2Pkc.md

 Uploaded: 2023-04-23

-yum yum Floyd here with a quick look at creating a tennis ball in plasticity start by creating a rectangle curve using the corner rectangle tool then activate the center point Arc tool and
+yum yum Floyd here with a quick look at creating a tennis ball in Plasticity start by creating a rectangle curve using the corner rectangle tool then activate the center point Arc tool and